MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     Mass Customer E-Mail Settings window to set up email settings for customer records.

-  - At least one e-mail address, To, Cc, or Bcc, is assigned to the customer’s statement address ID using the Internet Information window.
+  - At least one e-mail address, To, Cc, or Bcc, is assigned to the customer's statement address ID using the Internet Information window.

   - The Print option is marked in the Print Receivables Statements window.